 Chemical stability The product is stable.
 Possibility of hazardous reactions Under normal conditions of storage and use, hazardous reactions will not occur.
 Under normal conditions of storage and use, hazardous polymerisation will not occur.
 Conditions to avoid Avoid all possible sources of ignition (spark or flame).
 Incompatible materials Reactive or incompatible with the following materials: oxidising materials.
 Hazardous decomposition products Under normal conditions of storage and use, hazardous decomposition products should not be produced.
+Date of print 10/01/2022 6 of 10 SECTION 11: Toxicological information Information on toxicological effects 19.44% of the mixture consists of ingredients of unknown toxicity.
+The values are calculated based on Acute toxicity estimates section 3.1 of GHS document.

-SECTION 11: Toxicological information Information on toxicological effects Acute toxicity estimates Route ATE value Not available.
-200,000 Information on the likely routes of exposure Routes of entry anticipated: Dermal, Inhalation.
+Ingredient Oral Toxicity (LD50) Dermal Toxicity (LD50) Inhalation Toxicity (LC50) Mixture 10188 mg/kg, toxicity esti - - Information on the likely routes of exposure Routes of entry anticipated: Dermal, Inhalation.
 Potential acute health effects Inhalation Vapour inhalation under ambient conditions is not normally a problem due to low vapour pressure.
 Ingestion No known significant effects or critical hazards.
-Skin contact Defatting to the skin.
+Defatting to the skin.
 May cause skin dryness and irritation.
-Date of print 12/01/2022 6 of 10 Eye contact No known significant effects or critical hazards.
-Symptoms related to the physical, chemical and toxicological characteristics InhalationNo specific data.IngestionNo specific data.
+Skin contact Eye contact Causes serious eye irritation.
+Symptoms related to the physical, chemical and toxicological characteristics Inhalation No specific data.
+Ingestion No specific data.
 Skin contact Adverse symptoms may include the following: irritation dryness cracking Eye contact No specific data.

 Delayed and immediate effects and also chronic effects from short and long term exposure Inhalation Overexposure to the inhalation of airborne droplets or aerosols may cause irritation of the respiratory tract.
 Ingestion Skin contact Eye contact Ingestion of large quantities may cause nausea and diarrhoea.
 Skin contact Prolonged or repeated contact can defat the skin and lead to irritation and/or dermatitis.
 Eye contact Potential risk of transient stinging or redness if accidental eye contact occurs.
-Potential chronic health effects General USED LUBRICATING OILS Used oil may contain hazardous components which have the potential to cause skin cancer.
-Frequent or prolonged contact with all types and makes of used oil must therefore be avoided and a high standard of personal hygiene maintained.
+Potential chronic health effects General USED LUBRICANTS Used lubricants may contain hazardous components which have the potential to cause skin cancer.
+Frequent or prolonged contact with all types and makes of used lubricants must therefore be avoided and a high standard of personal hygiene maintained.

+Sensitization No known significant effects or critical hazards.
 Carcinogenicity No known significant effects or critical hazards.
 Mutagenicity No known significant effects or critical hazards.
 Developmental effects No known significant effects or critical hazards.
 Fertility effects No known significant effects or critical hazards.
+STOT - single exposure No known significant effects or critical hazards.
+STOT - repeated exposure No known significant effects or critical hazards.
+Aspiration Hazard No known significant effects or critical hazards.
 SECTION 12: Ecological information Toxicity Environmental hazards Not classified as dangerous Based on data available for this or related materials.
-Environmental hazards No known significant efects or critical hazards.
-Persistence and degradability Expected to be biodegradable.
-Bioaccumulative potential This product is not expected to bioaccumulate through food chains in the environment.
-96hr LC50 (for fish), mg/l >1000 48hr EC50 (for crustacean), mg/l >1000 72 or 96hr ErC50 (for alage or other aquatic >1000 Mobility in soil Soil / water partition coefficient (KOC) Not available.
+Environmental hazards The environmental impact of this product has not been fully investigated.
+No information available Persistence and degradability Bioaccumulative potential No information available 96hr LC50 (for fish), mg/l >5000 48hr EC50 (for crustacean), mg/l >1000 Mobility in soil Date of print 10/01/2022 7 of 10 Soil / water partition coefficient (KOC) Not available.
 Mobility Spillages may penetrate the soil causing ground water contamination.
-Results of PBT and vPvB assessment PBT Not applicable. vPvB Not applicable.
+Results of PBT and vPvB assessment PBT Not applicable.

+vPvB Not applicable.